kubeshop/testkube-docs/docs/articles/install/standalone-agent.md

 This means that all CRDs are available, you can apply triggers and run test workflows, then afterward view the resulting status, logs and artifacts.

-Overall there are few reasons to run the agent without the control plane, which comes with a Dashboard and many other features.
+Overall, there are few reasons to run the agent without the control plane, which comes with a Dashboard and many other features.
 The main benefit is that this works better in resource constrained environments and that it is 100% open-source.

 :::tip